wealthkernel/api-documentation-guides/docs/direct-debits/UI-Guidelines.md

 ![DirectDebitsPage2](../../assets/images/direct-debits/UI-Guidelines-Page2.png)

 This page must meet the following criteria:
-- It must display back to the user their account name, account number and sort code so they can confirm they are correct.
+- It must display to the user their account name, account number and sort code so they can confirm they are correct.
-- The user must be able to change or correct the account details if they are deemed to be incorrect.
+- The user must be able to change or correct the account details if they are incorrect.
 - It must display the users email address to be used for communication purposes.
 - It must confirm that WealthKernel will appear on the users bank statement.
 - As with the first page, a statement must be displayed stating that WealthKernel can be contacted for direct debit issues.
 For example "If you have any questions about your direct debit please contact directdebits@wealthkernel.com"

-This screen can also be used to present a draft version of the mandate PDF, which can be retrieved from the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1mandate-pdf-preview/get">pdf-preview API.</a>
+This screen can also be used to present a draft version of the mandate PDF, which can be retrieved from the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1mandate-pdf-preview/get">pdf-preview API</a>.

 ### Page 3 - Success Screen
 After checking and accepting the Direct Debit details the client must be presented with a success screen like the example below:

 ![DirectDebitsPage3](../../assets/images/direct-debits/UI-Guidelines-Page3.png)

-The final mandate PDF is sent to the user by email, but this page can be used to present a download link to them using the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1mandates~1%7BmandateId%7D~1pdf/get">pdf API</a>.
+This page can be used to present a download link to the end user with the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1mandates~1%7BmandateId%7D~1pdf/get">PDF API</a>.
+But the final mandate PDF will also be sent to the user by email.

-The final mandate contains the BACS mandate reference number (this is not contains on the draft mandate that's pulled from the pdf-preview API).
-This mandate BACS reference number is also displayed in the email sent to the user, and can be viewed on the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1mandates~1%7BmandateId%7D/get">mandate resource</a>.
+The BACS mandate reference will be included on the final mandate.
+It will also be included on the email sent to the user, and on the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1mandates~1%7BmandateId%7D/get">mandate resource</a>.

+> The final mandate PDF is not made available at the same time as the mandate is made active.
+You may have to poll for it like status codes.